RobotDynOfficial/RBDDimmer/ReadMe(en).txt

     1. Function dimmerLamp - this function initializes the number of operating pin and is defined by the user
     Example:
-        a.dimmerLamp dimmer(4);    dimmer output DIM/PSM is initialized on the pin 4 for the bords WITHOUT changable ZERO-CROSS input pin (AVR, Arduino M0/Zero) b.dimmerLamp dimmer(4, 2);  dimmer output DIM/PSM is initialized on the pin 4 and zero-cross initialized on pin 2.
-Only for boards whith changable zero-cross(ESP32, ESP8266, Arduino Due)
+        a.dimmerLamp dimmer(4);    dimmer output DIM/PSM is initialized on the pin 4 for the bords WITHOUT changeable ZERO-CROSS input pin (AVR, Arduino M0/Zero) b.dimmerLamp dimmer(4, 2);  dimmer output DIM/PSM is initialized on the pin 4 and zero-cross initialized on pin 2.
+Only for boards with changeable zero-cross(ESP32, ESP8266, Arduino Due)

     2. Function begin port initialization, timer and external interrupt from zero-cross.
     Example: